 While an enchanting Alpine village, the town has plenty of modern touches, like its state-of-the-art lift system and swanky après-ski diversions.
 Its main street, Bahnhofstrasse is lined with boutique shops, 5 star hotels, celebrity chef restaurants, and lively bars.
 There are public outdoor rinks for ice-skating and curling, and transport varies from electric taxis to horse-drawn sleighs.

-You can find the best Zermatt Chalets through Tempston Luxury.
 Don’t miss the Matterhorn Glacier Paradise cable car; this is Europe’s highest cable car (3,885m up on the Klein Matterhorn) and offers mesmerising views of the Matterhorn itself.

 Gstaad – Switzerland